UniOfGreenwich/ELEE1146_Exercises/content/Kotlin/Lab_5/Lab_5.md

 > You will need to download the following picture folder -> [Lab_5-2_Picture.zip](Lab_5-2_Pictures.zip)

-For the exercises below, follow the steps in the Ticket Vault example (from last week lab).
+For the exercises below, us the above lab as a reference.

 ## 1. Phone Photo Prints App